shehabic/Droppy/README.md

 // Assume we have a button in our Layout as follows Buttton anchor = (Button) findViewById(R.id.button1);

-DroppyMenu.Builder droppyBuilder = new DroppyMenu.Builder(MyActivity.this, anchor);
+DroppyMenuPopup.Builder droppyBuilder = new DroppyMenuPopup.Builder(MyActivity.this, anchor);

 // Add normal items (text only) droppyBuilder.addMenuItem(new DroppyMenuItem("test1"))